Cyprus–Greece relations: Economic relations

 Traditionally, Greece has been the major export and import partner of Cyprus.
-In 2019, Greece produced $257,165.64 US Dollars in exports $1,855,624.30 US Dollars in imports for Cyprus, being Cyprus's first ranking import partner.
+In 2019, Greece produced $257,165.64 US Dollars in exports and $1,855,624.30 US Dollars in imports for Cyprus, being Cyprus's first ranking import partner.
 Both countries benefit from the common European single market and the introduction of the euro (Greece in 2001, Cyprus in 2008), which has facilitated trade and investment.
 Greek companies are heavily involved in the Cypriot market, for example in the banking sector, construction, and tourism.
 At the same time, Cypriot companies—mainly from the financial and shipping sectors—invest in Greece.
 The close ties between the two countries became apparent during the Greek sovereign debt crisis: the haircut on Greek government bonds in 2012 hit Cypriot banks hard and led to write-offs of over €4 billion (around 60% of their equity), which was one of the factors that triggered the banking crisis in Cyprus in 2013.